 Corporate Strategy 2022-27

-The Comhairle recently reviewed the Corporate Strategy in light of the new Local Outcomes Improvement Plan (LOIP) (Opens in a new window or downloads a file) and the election of a new Council.
-A formal Consultation on the Proposed Corporate Strategy 2017-21 concluded 15th November 2017 and the finalised Strategy was approved in December 2017.
+The Comhairle recently reviewed the Corporate Strategy.
+It is aligned to the Outer Hebrides Community Planning Partnership’s Local Outcomes Improvement Plan (LOIP) 2017-27.
+A formal Consultation on the Proposed Corporate Strategy 2022-27 (Opens in a new window or downloads a file) concluded 17th September 2021 and the finalised Strategy was approved in December 2021.
 New Service Business Plans were developed as per the new strategic priorities to evidence ongoing viability and demonstrate how the proposed outcomes of the new Strategy will be met to 2021.

 Reporting Performance and Progress

 The Comhairle’s Strategic Priorities will be supported by robust governance arrangements and underpinned by action plans and Key Performance Indicators (KPIs) which will be reported through Service Business Plan Monitoring on the Comhairle’s performance management system and through Directors’ performance monitoring presentations to Committee.
 Progress with the Comhairle’s Corporate Strategy will be reviewed and reported annually.